Monaco residence permit (carte de séjour): procedure and requirements

 Who needs one?

-Any non-Monegasque person wishing to establish their principal residence in Monaco must apply for a carte de séjour.
+Any non-Monegasque person aged 16 or over wishing to establish their principal residence in Monaco must apply for a carte de séjour.
 This includes EU/EEA citizens.

 General requirements